karthmnz/research-reports/README.md

 Update on the Hyperpartisan News Detection*:

-I made significant experiment code changes to the project after it was abandoned.
-I updated the incorrect experiments, paper, and submitted the work fully validating all the results as of Jan 2nd, 2025.
-I have updated the report, repo based on new experiments to reflect the same.
+I made significant experimental code changes to the project after it was abandoned.
+I corrected the erroneous experiments and paper, and submitted the work fully validating all the corrected results as of Jan 2nd, 2025.
+I have updated the report, repository based on the new experiments to reflect the same.

-** The second author (P Chen) did not contribute to the work after October 2020, but their preliminary work is acknowledged and is still maintained as co-author to recognize their earlier work between August 2020 and October 2020.
+Note: The second author (P. Chen) did not contribute to the work after October 2020.
+However, their preliminary work is acknowledged, and they are still listed as a co-author to recognize their earlier work between August 2020 and October 2020.